drb116/Python-Weather/README.md

 # Python-Weather

-This is the readme file.
+This is an example for a Comp Sci Principles create task.